Sustainability - the Issue

 This report recaps a December 2011 workshop convened on behalf of the General Services Administration on how better to foster sustainability considerations into procurement tools and capabilities across the public and private sectors.
 It summarizes presentations and discussions that assessed the current landscape of green purchasing tools, identified opportunities and emerging requirements for enhanced and/or new tools, identified potential barriers to progress (such as cross-tool interoperability), and explored potential solutions.
 This summary also recaps discussions at the workshop on associated training required to realize the full benefits of these tools.

-The National Research Council's Science and Technology for Sustainability Program hosted two workshops in 2011 addressing the sustainability challenges associated with food security for all.
+The Science and Technology for Sustainability Program hosted two workshops in 2011 addressing the sustainability challenges associated with food security for all.
 The first workshop, Measuring Food Insecurity and Assessing the Sustainability of Global Food Systems, explored the availability and quality of commonly used indicators for food security and malnutrition; poverty; and natural resources and agricultural productivity.
 The second workshop, Exploring Sustainable Solutions for Increasing Global Food Supplies , focused specifically on assuring the availability of adequate food supplies.
-How can food production be increased to meet the needs of a population expected to reach over 9 billion by 2050?
 Workshop objectives included identifying the major challenges and opportunities associated with achieving sustainable food security and identifying needed policy, science, and governance interventions.
 This is a report of two workshops.

 Sustainability and the U.S. EPA (2011)